Carl Skoglund

 Carl Skoglund (April 10, 1884 – December 11, 1960) was a Swedish-American socialist, affectionately called Skogie by all his American friends and comrades.
-He was born in Dalsland and went to the United States in 1911, sailing in steerage first on board the Swedish ship Oslo, sailing from Gothenburg to Hull, England; and thence on the White Star Line ship Cymric, sailing from Liverpool to Boston; his destination was Minneapolis.
+He was born in Dalsland and traveled to the United States in 1911, sailing in steerage first on board the Swedish ship Oslo, sailing from Gothenburg to Hull, England; and thence on the White Star Line ship Cymric, sailing from Liverpool to Boston; his destination was Minneapolis.
 After spending some time in the Industrial Workers of the World he became one of the founders of the American Communist Party and later became a Trotskyist and one of the co-founders of the Socialist Workers Party.

 Early life in Sweden

 As Carl entered his teens his father died, making it necessary for him, as the oldest child, to leave school and earn a living for the family.
 He found a job in a pulp mill.
 Wages were low and working conditions hard in the mill, so Skoglund organized a union and lead a strike for better conditions.

 Through his experience in the class struggle, he became interested in Marxism and joined the Swedish Social Democratic Party.
 Later on Skoglund was called up for service in the Swedish army.
 When the conscripts were kept in uniform beyond the legal period of compulsory service, he became one of the leaders of a soldiers' protest movement demanding that they be demobilized.
 For his militant political activities, Skoglund was blacklisted and could not find a job in Sweden.
 In 1911, he decided to go to the United States.
 His fiancée remained behind and they were never rejoined.